CAC payback: What it is + how to calculate it (with formula)

 Remember: By following these best practices, you can ensure that your CAC payback calculations are right on the money.
 With clear and accurate data, you can make smarter decisions to optimize your SaaS business's growth and profitability.

-Orb can streamline calculations for your SaaS company
+Orb can simplify calculations for your SaaS company

 We've explained what CAC payback means and why it's so important for your SaaS business.
 However, accurately calculating this metric can be a pain.
 After all, it often involves juggling various data sources and complex spreadsheets.